jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 OR
 $ module load python/3.x.x (python you used to install biopython and other softwares)

+!!if you use tmux, there is an issue with conda.
+If you follow Toinstall.txt, this work-around should solve the issue:
+$ tmux new -s pipeline
+$ source software/miniconda3/envs/my_env/bin/
+$ conda deactivate
+$ conda activate my_env

 $ python MiSeq_pipeline_V4_SWARM_part1HPC.py ExampleFiles/List_samples.txt ExampleFiles/RawData/
 ```